celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 celocli account:create-metadata ./metadata.json --from $CELO_VALIDATOR_RG_ADDRESS
 ```

 The `CELO_ATTESTATION_SERVICE_URL` variable stores the URL to access the Attestation Service deployed.
-In the following command we specify the URL where this Attestation Service is:
+In the following command we specify the URL where this Attestation Service is.
+Note that the URL provided in the validator metadata should be the base path at which the serice is accessible; it should NOT include `/attestations`.

 ```bash
 # On your local machine